karivmcmahon/EventMate/README.md

   - this is the sign-up page which is shown first and can allow users to login to the website or sign-up.

 Homepage.jsp
-  - once logged in, this is the main page which shows all popular (attendee amount - > 2000)  events based on the logged in users preferences.
+  - once logged in, this is the main page which shows all popular (attendee amount - > 2000)  events and events within the distance range.

 BioInfo.jsp
   - this page is shown when the user is signing up so that they can set their age, bio and preferences.